GAZ Volga: GAZ-3103/3104 Volga (1997)

-The next model was meant to be a cheaper replacement for 3105.
-The car was revealed at MIAS-1998 where it received the Design-98 award.
+The cheaper replacement for 3105 was revealed at MIAS-1998 where it received the Design-98 award.
 To make the car shorter the engine was moved further in which resulted in car getting an extended asymmetric gear carter on the left side.
 The interior design was inspired by Audi, despite the car being an economy model it was large and was equipped with various electronics.
 It was planned to assemble two trims, 3103 with front-wheel drive and 3104 with all-wheel drive.
 Only a small number of cars was made since the economic situation didn't allow a full-scale production.